kingjinho/DesignPattern/README.md

 During the `maintenance`, the following might(sure it will) happen to you.

-- Some changes request from client may not fit in the initial application design at all.
+- Changes requested from client may not fit in the initial application design at all.
     -  `Client: Can you fix this and this?`
     - `Me after inspection: Can't do this right now, because that does not fit into our original design`

 - When you reflect changes you might think,
     - `Ok, It is simple one, All I need to do is to change classA, classB.`
     - `Oh, since class B,C,D inherits classA and B, these needs to be fixed.`
     - `Oh, one more thing! since class E,F,G,H are variables of classA and classB, these classes are should be modified.`
     - `And let me see...Oh Come on!!! class A and B are also variables of class L,M,N,O,P`

 - When working with colleagues
     - `Brent: Hey, I cannot really understand the code you had written, so as Jenny.`
     - `Me: (in my brain) I thought I clearly write it, What is wrong with you all?`
+    - `Brent: (after 10 minutes of listening my explanation) To put it simply, Observer Pattern right?`

 - The more horrible part is that any changes you made in your application may result in consequences
     - `Boss: Hey, The changes that you made last week has serious flaws. it is supposed to manufactures IPhone11, not IPhone12!!!!!!`
     - `Me: ???`

 So far, We've noticed a few things